-We, humans, have done a great deal of harm to the environment over the years.
+We, humans, have gardens for plants which is a sustainable thing.
+Yet we also done a great deal of harm to the environment over the years.
 Our actions have resulted in polluted air, water, and soil and a loss of biodiversity that threatens the survival of many species.
 But there’s hope!
 By taking small steps and adopting sustainable gardening practices, we can make a positive impact on the environment.

 One way to do this is by managing a sustainable urban garden.